 Peter explains that Jesus is the promised king from the line of David.
-Contrary to the common expectation of a Messiah that would reign on earth immediately, this king has ascended to heaven and taken a seat at the right hand of the Father on high.
-He has taken his seat and He will remain there until the coming day of wrath when He will fully establish His kingdom on the earth.
+Contrary to the common expectation of a Messiah that would reign on earth immediately, this king has ascended to heaven.
+Taken His seat at the right hand of the Father on high.
+He has taken His seat and He will remain there until the coming day of wrath when He will fully establish His kingdom on the earth.

 The establishment of His kingdom will include two major tasks: